 - The coping saw

-I will discuss these 4 types of woodworking hand saws in this blog, along with a few interesting facts to keep in mind when buying a hand saw.
+I will discuss these 4 types of woodworking hand saws in this blog, along with a few interesting facts to keep in mind when buying a hand saw for wood.

 Of course there are more types of woodworking handsaws such as the dovetail saw or the tenon saw, but these are used for more specific applications.